 Paradigms for biblical change

-The counselling process is not to be viewed as a “hit or miss” encounter with a counsellee; neither is it to be so highly structured that the counsellor has no freedom to be sensitive to the Holy Spirit’s divine guidance.
+The counselling process is not to be viewed as a “hit or miss” encounter with a counselee; neither is it to be so highly structured that the counsellor has no freedom to be sensitive to the Holy Spirit’s divine guidance.
 This module seeks to outline the following 8 basic components of the nouthetic counselling process so that the counsellor will know the foundational framework for biblical confrontation:

 Theology of biblical counselling

 This module challenges students to consider the theological realities that form the basis of a proper approach to biblical counselling.
-Specifically, this moduleattempts to develop a biblical understanding of the nature of God and man.
+Specifically, this module attempts to develop a biblical understanding of the nature of God and man.
 Special emphasis is given to understanding the nature of sin, the meaning and role of forgiveness, the realities of regeneration and progressive sanctification and the place of the local church in counselling.

 Christian life issues

 This is a theology module designed as an exposition and practical application of John Buyan’s The Pilgrim’s Progress.
-Though the book was written more than three hundred years ago, John Bunyan describes the experiences, problems and difficulties that we are constantly being confronted with today.
+Though the book was written more than three hundred years ago, John Bunyan describes the experiences, problems, and difficulties that we are constantly being confronted with today.
 Throughout the module students will find explanations of why they have these problems and what should be done about them.

 Marriage and family counselling

 This module is designed to give students a synopsis of biblical marriage and family counselling.
 Thus, a thorough overview of the biblical principles surrounding these issues is the primary focus of this module.
 Careful attention is paid to the specific application of these principles to real life issues.
-The purpose is to teach students how to accurately and appropriately instruct people in these truths, as well as, inspire them to implement these truths in their own lives and relationships.
+The purpose is to teach students how to instruct people accurately and appropriately in these truths, as well as inspire them to implement these truths in their own lives and relationships.

 Marriage and family topics

 This module will seek to present a biblical perspective on such issues as conflict prevention and resolution, premarital counselling, sex as God intended, rebuilding a marriage after immorality, divorce counselling, financial counselling, unequal yoke counselling and various parent/child counselling issues.
-To implement the content of this module into the student’s life and also for the student to receive credit for the module, the design and facilitation of a marriage or family improvement project will be required.
+To implement the content of this module into the student’s life and for the student to receive credit for the module, the design and facilitation of a marriage or family improvement project will be required.

 Counselling issues and procedures